-Matthies: Another line of work thatís a little off the beaten track for you is the infant speech perception work that youíve done with Pat Coole [?].
+Matthies: Another line of work thatís a little off the beaten track for you is the infant speech perception work that youíve done with Pat Kuhl.
 Do you want to talk a little bit about that?

 Matthies: Well, the cross-linguistic paradigm adds a lot.

-Matthies: What are you doing with Jay Kaiser these days?
+Matthies: What are you doing with Jay Keyser these days?
 I know youíre meeting.

 And the other that we often will talk casually and weíll overlap our articulatory gestures and that will lead to some modification of the acoustic representation of a contrast.
 And trying to understand what the principles of that are and in fact, is it true that you will overlap but only to the point where youíre still maintaining the distinction and you never lose it acoustically.
 And so, itís those kinds of things.
 It is all thought stuff.
 Itís not very much experimental.